 The legislation affecting copyright in Mexico includes:

-3 IS THERE A CENTRALISED COPYRIGHT AGENCY?
-IF SO, WHAT DOES THIS AGENCY DO?
+3. IS THERE A CENTRALISED COPYRIGHT AGENCY?
+WHAT DOES THIS AGENCY DO?

 The Copyright Office is in charge of: